Is a Bareboat Charter right for me?

 Making it simple, a Bareboat Charter is one where the customer rents your boat from you and you have minimal say in what happens.
 It’s similar to a rental agreement of a house or condo.
 You (Independent contractor) provide a home for a tenant to rent.
 The tenant gets to choose its bills (expenses) it has and what it will eat each night.
 As a landlord you would not cook for them or pay their utility bill for them.
 Additionally an owner of a yacht cannot skipper his or her own boat for hire and charter it as Bareboat.
 This is referred to as a “passenger for hire” operation.

 Is your boat used for commercial use?

-The US Coast Guard considers true Bareboat Charters as non-commercial use.
-In a commercial operation, the Bareboat Charter is a very common and practical way to lease a vessel that is properly documented and licensed.
+The US Coast Guard considers Bareboat Charters as non-commercial use.
+In a non-commercial operation, the Bareboat Charter is a very common and practical way to lease a vessel that is properly documented and licensed.
 A Bareboat Charter must accomplish a number of things.

 Even though there is no legal requirement that the agreement be in writing, good business practices would suggest this.
 A written document, whether drafted by a lawyer or hand written by both parties, is evidence of what was agreed upon by the parties.
 The charter needs to address the parties and the ship.
 Usually a float plan or navigational areas are limited by the boat owner for liability and insurance coverage reasons.
 The yacht should be inspected prior to the departure as well as the return of the charter.
 This will determine if the vessel has been maintained.